 AGRICOLA Includes over 3.5 million citations to journal articles, books, book chapters and other materials acquired by the National Agricultural Library and cooperating institutions.

-CAB Direct Citations with abstracts to the world literature on all aspects of agriculture including forestry and nutrition.
+CAB Abstracts Citations with abstracts to the world literature on all aspects of agriculture including forestry and nutrition.

 AGRIS (FAO) An international information system for the agricultural sciences and technology, AGRIS was created by the Food and Agriculture Organization of the United Nations (FAO) in 1974, to facilitate information exchange and to bring together world literature dealing with all aspects of agriculture.

-Lexis Nexis Academic Provides full text of legal sources, thousands of news sources, and company information.
+Nexis Uni has replaced Lexis Nexis Academic.
+Provides full text of legal sources, thousands of news sources, and company information.

 Web of Science Includes Arts & Humanities, Social Sciences and Science Citation Indexes.
 This multidisciplinary index provides topic, author, and cited reference search functions.
 Tracks the number of times a work has been cited since its publication.